 Company X’s net earnings are now $152,000

-The red numbers, increase in inventory and equipment, show the amount of money being subtracted from net earnings.
-Equipment and inventory are both expenses that cost a good amount of cash.
+The red numbers, increase in inventory and equipment, show the amount of money subtracted from net earnings.
+Equipment and inventory are both expenses that cost a large amount of cash.
 A note payable is a loan that the business has received from another party, so we can count that toward net earnings.

 If a business is heavily expanding, it may have a negative cash flow for a while.
 Is that a bad thing?
 No, since we are aware that expansion is a sign that a business is successful.

 The point is that sometimes financial data doesn’t tell the whole story, so you need to do that extra bit of research on every company.

 Learning how to read a financial statement doesn’t have to be difficult.
 Accounting is just memorization and basic math.
 After reading this post you should understand financial statements better.
 You can use this understanding to invest in better companies.
 If you want to go into more detail, I suggest you read How To Read a Financial Report by John A. Tracy and Tage C. Tracy.
 This is hands down the best book on this topic and it’s super easy to understand.